AndersonShelby/xfce4-conf/README.md

   ```

-> This script will be responsible for opening the x11 desktop.
+> Note: This script will be responsible for opening the x11 desktop.

-> Leave it in an accessible place.
+> Note: Leave it in an accessible place.

   ### 3. Now run the script with: